apisnetworks/apiscp-docs/docs/admin/Tuneables.md

 ; Includes range and single addresses.
 Set to -1 to cap ; to global limit (50).
 Set to 0 to disallow users from setting ip_restriction_limit=50
+; On password reset, implicitly update an IP restriction.
+; Valid options are true or false.
+; A hijacked email account on the same account allows an attacker ; unlimited control when true. update_restrictions_on_reset=false

 [billing]
 ; All accounts attached with this invoice are considered "demo" and restricted.